 The naturally occurring gases methane is carbon dioxide, nitrogen, and radon.
 However, these gases can also be found in soil in elevated concentrations relative with normal atmospheric gasses.

-Sites that were previously used as a landfill or heavy industrial use or where petrol, oils or solvents might have been spilled can also produce hazardous gases like methane, carbon dioxide and volatile organic compounds (VOCs), such as benzene, and trace gas components, such as hydrogen sulfuride and carbon monoxide.
+Sites which were used previously as a landfill, heavy industry use, or where oil, petrol, or other solvents were spilled may also be able to produce hazardous gases, including methane, CO2, volatile organic compounds, (VOCs), such benzene, trace gas components like hydrogen sulphide, carbon monoxide, and carbon dioxide.

 The above gases and vapours all have a variety of properties, such as being asphyxiating, flammable, potentially explosive and others are highly toxic and over several decades of low exposure can cause cancer.
 Some of them may chemically interact and affect concrete and plastic materials, thereby affecting the structural integrity.
 They can also enter buildings and other structures below ground level.